bacontime/games-mirror/rules/abstract-dameo.md

 - A flying king can move in a straight line through as many empty spaces as he wants.
 - A flying king still captures by jumping over exactly one enemy piece in a straight line.
 But he doesn't have to start or end the jump adjacent to that target piece.

-Otherwise, a King moves one space and captures by two spaces, just like a Man.
+Otherwise, a King moves one space and captures by hopping two spaces, just like a Man.

 ### Majority Capture